 Sexual Assault Survivors Emergency Treatment Act (SASETA)

-SASETA requires hospitals to provide the following minimum services to sexual assault victims:
+SASETA requires hospitals to provide the following minimum services to sexual assault survivors:

 Respond immediately to the survivor of sexual assault (Code R);

-Examine the victim in a private, closed room without presence of police;
+Examine the patient in a private, closed room without presence of police;

 Provide appropriate tests, x-rays and treatment for injuries sustained;

-Provide victim with a crisis intervention counselor, such as an Resilience advocate;
+Provide patient with a crisis intervention counselor, such as an advocate;

-Test the victim for sexually transmitted infections (STIs) and for pregnancy;
+Test the patientfor sexually transmitted infections (STIs) and for pregnancy;

-Provide victim with necessary medications (antibiotics), not prescriptions;
+Provide patient with necessary medications (antibiotics), not prescriptions;

-Directly bill the victim’s public or private insurance carrier or the Illinois Department of Public Aid, if you have no insurance information.
+Directly bill the patient’s’s public or private insurance carrier or the Illinois Department of Public Aid, if you have no insurance information.
 Under no circumstance should the survivor be billed for outpatient hospital charges, medication, or ambulance emergency care of transportations.

 Crime Victim’s Compensation Information